 Fake Article Ends Coin Transfer

-In the aftermath of the PR disaster, Wright claimed that he would offer ultimate proof by moving a coin out of the wallet.
-But, these hopes were dashed while permission was being sought from the trustee, when Wright himself sent around an email with a link to an article that suggested that he could be arrested and charged by UK authorities for terrorism offenses were he to link himself incontrovertibly to Bitcoin.
+In the aftermath of the PR disaster, Wright claimed that he would offer ultimate proof by moving a coin out of one of Satoshi Nakamoto’s wallets.
+These hopes were dashed however when Wright himself sent around an email with a link to an article that suggested that he could be arrested and charged by UK authorities for terrorism offenses were he to link himself incontrovertibly to Bitcoin.

 This suggestion was demonstrably false, as a little bit of research would have uncovered, and the article was later deemed to be fake.
-However, it was enough for Wright to down tools and leave the UK having utterly failed to prove his assertion that he was Satoshi Nakamoto, and indeed made to look much worse with his attempted fraud.
+However, it was enough for Wright to down tools on the proof sessions having utterly failed to prove his assertion that he was Satoshi Nakamoto, and indeed made to look much worse with his attempted fraud.

 Wright’s IP “Land Grab”

 After a year of licking his wounds and seemingly with the failed attempt behind him, Wright was back in the headlines again in March 2017 when he combined with casino tycoon Calvin Ayre to file dozens of patents relating to blockchain and cryptocurrency, which Reuters described as an intellectual property “land grab”.

 This attempt to monopolize so many aspects of the blockchain ecosystem seemed to many to fly in the face of the decentralized approach that Satoshi Nakamoto laid out in the Bitcoin whitepaper, and merely distanced Wright further from the idea that he was the mastermind of the world’s premiere decentralized currency.